Kit Checklist and VITAL Information

 Each Team MUST have:

-OS maps – Explorer Maps 140 (Quantock Hills & Bridgwater)
+OS maps – Explorer Maps 128 (Taunton & Blackdown Hills)

 Compass – several directions are dependent on compass bearings (not a mobile phone, they are not considered accurate enough).
 Please ensure you know how to use a compass, you may be asked to demonstrate this.